xamarin/xamarin-forms-samples/UserInterface/ShapesDemos/README.md

 ---
 # Shapes

-This sample demonstrates how to use Xamarin.Forms Shapes to draw shapes.
+This sample demonstrates how to use Xamarin.Forms Shapes, to draw shapes.

 For more information about this sample, see [Xamarin.Forms Shapes](https://docs.microsoft.com/xamarin/xamarin-forms/user-interface/shapes/).